Unions in the Local Consultative Body

 Beatrix Pehlemann is the secretary of the Local Consultative Body.

 CNV derives its inspiration from Christian-socialist principles and believes that all of us have the goal of ‘reaching our destination’.
+Since January 1, 2021, AC-HOP has merged with CNV Overheid.

 The CNV strives for a society in which opportunities are as equal as possible and sustainability is a central concern.
 CNV is already focusing on job market in 2030-2040, while negotiating good terms of employment to make your work pleasurable.